 We always encourage you to come and visit us so you can see school life for yourself and your daughter.
 After this, the next step is to register your daughter by completing the online registration form and transferring your registration fees.
 You can also download a pdf of the Registration Form to complete and send in the post to our Registrar.

 The details for our Admissions department are as follows:

 Downe House School

-Please do get in touch with any enquiries about which subjects should be taken or possible examination exemptions.DISCOVER
+Please do get in touch with any enquiries about possible examination exemptions.DISCOVER

 For 16+ entry into our Sixth Form, your daughter will be required to sit three examination papers which are available from 1 November in the year prior to entry.
 Two of these papers are in subjects which your daughter is currently studying, or which she wishes to study in the Sixth Form at Downe House, as well as a General paper.
 These examinations are usually taken at your daughter’s current school and practice papers are available on request.
-Candidates are required to achieve a minimum of seven I/GCSE examinations at Grade B/6 or above, preferably with A*/9/8 or A/7 in those subjects she wishes to study in the Sixth Form.
+Candidates are required to achieve a minimum of seven I/GCSE examinations at Grade 6 (B) or above, preferably with Grade 9/8 (A*) or 7 (A) in those subjects she wishes to study in the Sixth Form.
 If your daughter does not follow an education system with formal examinations at 16+, further testing may be required and a transcript of grades acquired from their previous school.

 On successful completion of examination papers, the candidate will be invited for an interview by the Head of Sixth Form and the Headmistress.
 There are also a number of scholarships available for pupils joining the Sixth Form.
 We strongly recommend early registration for your daughter.
 All offers and places are completed by April of the year prior to entry and availability of places in our Sixth Form is very limited.